 Whether you’re receiving from global customers or paying overseas contractors, understand the main currencies you transact in.
 Choosing a multi-currency account that offers more currencies may be helpful as your business scales globally.

-For SMEs & Businesses: World Account (a multi-currency account)
+For Business Owners & Online Sellers: World Account (a multi-currency account)

 Whether you’re just starting out a global business or making frequent overseas transactions, World Account is an alternative currency account to what banks are offering.

 |Receive money in SGD, USD, AUD, CAD, HKD, NZD, GBP, EUR, JPY1, CNH2||Free|

 |Exchange Rate Margin (Currency conversion)||0.1 – 0.5%|

 |Transaction Fee (No Currency Conversion)||USD 10 – 20 or 0.15-0.5%|

 |Add into your currency accounts3 from your business bank account